toshimaru/auto-author-assign/README.md

 ## Why this action?

-In most cases, pull request author should be an assignee of the pull request.
+In most cases, pull request author should be assigned an assignee of the pull request.

 This action automatically assigns PR author as an assignee.